Global Surface Temperatures

 Land and ocean surface temperatures are increasing

-Since 1880's, the average global temperature has increased by more than 1.5℉.
-Since the 1980's, average temperatures have exceeded the last century's average every year.
+Since the 1880's, the average global temperature has increased by 1.8°F. Since the late 1970's, average temperatures have exceeded the last century's average every year.

 About Global Surface TemperaturesGlobal average temperatures include air temperatures measured on land and sea surface temperatures measured from ships and buoys worldwide.
 The data shown in the graph were drawn from the National Oceanic and Atmospheric Administration (NOAA) Global Historical Climatology Network (GHCN) and International Comprehensive Ocean-Atmosphere Data Set (ICOADS).